Not everyone who gives us writing criticism is envious. And, not everyone who gives feedback is criticising your writing.

 Let’s define the difference between feedback and criticism in terms of this piece.

-In short, we don’t get things right 100% of the time and need to accept feedback as part of the writing process.
+In short, we don’t get things right 100% of the time and need to accept writing criticism as part of the writing process.
 Feedback has the potential to improve what we do.
 And it comes from a place of vested interest and care.

 Writing criticism can come from a far as field as not liking an idea through to a personality clash.
 Because criticism is often unhelpful, it leaves us feeling bad about the work and/or the person delivering the criticism if it isn’t handled correctly.